Tell The World About Your Troop!

 You can control where the announcement appears by checking or unchecking these options:

-This is how this announcement would be displayed on the Home page.
-It would only be displayed between April 1 and June 30.
+This is how this announcement might be displayed on the Home page.

 From time to time, you may want to poll your members on a topic of importance to the troop, like where to go to summer camp next year, or whether to set aside troop funds for the next Philmonth trek.
 Surveys offer an excellent way to ask questions like this and let everyone cast their vote.